 There were no anti-dilutive options for the year ended December 31, 2017.
 Options to purchase 0.5 million and 0.6 million shares for the years ended December 31, 2016 and 2015, respectively, were not included in the computation of the dilutive effect of stock options because their effect was anti-dilutive.
-There were no anti-dilutive RSUs for the years ended December 31, 2015, 0.5 million RSUs were not included in the computation of the dilutive effect of potentially issued shares because their effect was anti-dilutive.
+There were no anti-dilutive RSUs for the years ended December 31, 2017 and 2016.
+For the year ended December 31, 2015, 0.5 million RSUs were not included in the computation of the dilutive effect of potentially issued shares because their effect was anti-dilutive.
 The number of options for 2015 has been retroactively adjusted to reflect the reverse stock split on January 4, 2016.
 See Note 3 - Merger, Acquisitions and Divestitures for further details.